analogsenses/source/source/_posts/2015-10-03-morning-coffee.markdown

 The week is almost over, and now there’s just the rest of the weekend to enjoy, relax, and recharge our batteries.
 We’re entertaining a visit from a good friend and former roommate of mine, and I’m really looking forward to spending some time with him after not having seen each other for a while.
 He used to say that recovery is a fundamental part of training, and I couldn’t agree more.

-On that note, the reminder of the weekend will probably be spent in interesting conversation, reminiscing about times past with a good drink in hand.
+On that note, the remainder of the weekend will probably be spent in interesting conversation, reminiscing about times past with a good drink in hand.
 After all, that’s what autumn is for.

 Thanks for reading, and have a wonderful weekend.